lipsumar/2048/README.md

 # 2048 Genetic

-> Make bots play 2048 until they figure the best fixed sequence of keys to win
+> Make bots play 2048 until they figure out the best fixed sequence of keys to win

 ## Install